lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ apt-get install vim

 ***6.1.1.1 Bundle***

 ***6.1.1.2 Pathogen***

-Pathogen is a Vim package manager that makes your life easier when working with Vim: it’s how you can have all your fuzzy finders, file trees, and coding tools without drowning in Vimscript.
+Pathogen is a Vim package manager that makes your life easier when working with Vim: it’s how you can have your fuzzy finders, file trees, and coding tools without drowning in Vimscript.
 I prefer Pathogen to some of the alternate Vim package managers because it’s arguably the most popular (every Vim plugin these days supports it) and it’s zero-config: with Pathogen, just drop Vim plugins into your ~/.vim/bundle folder, and it’s installed.
 From there you can configure your ~/.vimrc file to taste.

 - $ apt-get install vim-pathogen

 ***6.1.1.3 Tmux***

 ***• 6.1.2 Gvim***